Parallel-in-Time/pySDC/docs/contrib/03_naming_conventions.md

 ## Class names

-Class names should use PascalCase formating, for instance :
+Class names should use PascalCase formatting, for instance :

 ```python
 class AdvectionDiffusion(Problem):